Troubleshooting

 If screenshots say the app panel is not found or not visible, switch to the target app and retry after it renders.
 See Browser and Capture.

-• confirm you are in the intended workspace/session
+• confirm you are in the intended workspace and session

 • review current diffs so you know what may be overwritten